arkhipenko/Arduino-Log/README.md

 ```c++
 #define DISABLE_LOGGING
 ```
-in `Logging.h`.
-This may significantly reduce your project size.
+before the include file in `ArduinoLog.h`.
+This will significantly reduce your project size.

 ## Credit